avigad/formal_methods_in_education/index.md

   A course based on Coq.

+- Tobias Nipkow and Peter Lammich, [Verified Functional Data Structures](http://www21.in.tum.de/teaching/FDS/SS17/)

+  A course on the design and analysis of data structures for functional programming languages, using Isabelle.
+The resourced are available [here](https://bitbucket.org/plammich/fds_ss17).

 ### Mathematics

 - Jeremy Avigad, Robert Y. Lewis, and Floris van Doorn, [Logic and Proof](https://leanprover.github.io/logic_and_proof/)